 At the Adolescent Healthy Weight Program, we provide gastric sleeve surgery, also known as sleeve gastrectomy, for people ages 13 to 17 who have a body mass index (BMI) of 40 or higher, or a BMI of 35 or higher and at least 1 accompanying risk factor, such as diabetes.
 This procedure reduces the size of the stomach, which helps people eat less and feel full faster.
 It can also reduce insulin resistance, a condition that can lead to increased hunger and weight gain.

 Research shows that bariatric surgery helps teenagers lower their BMI and reverse or significantly reduce their risk of type 2 diabetes and heart disease.
 By reducing the risk of these obesity-related disorders earlier in life, surgical treatment can help prevent illness in teens and lead to better health as adults.

 We have a strong commitment to patient safety.
 Our program is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) as a comprehensive center providing high-quality, patient-centered care.
-Weight loss surgery for teens is performed by Dr. Jun Tashiro, a pediatric general surgeon who specializes in bariatric surgery.
+Weight loss surgery for teens is performed by program surgical director Dr. Jun Tashiro, a pediatric general surgeon who specializes in bariatric surgery.

 Surgical Care Focused on Teens

 All teens in our program start with medical weight loss interventions.
 If those efforts prove unsuccessful, your child’s doctor may recommend surgery.
 This process starts with an evaluation by our child and adolescent psychologist, who determines if your child is ready for the procedure.
 We want to be sure your child understands how it will impact their life and is committed to making lifelong changes to maintain weight loss.